 Adaptations to the curriculum and learning environment for children with SEND Differentiated work and resources in class, 1-1 and small group boosters provided outside of lessons, Additional resources provided to meet specific needs, School environment adapted to meet accessibility needs e.g ramps, lifts and stair lifts for children with physical disabilities, Variety of Entry level courses and alternative qualifications for students in the following subjects: Science English Maths Food Technology ICT Expertise and staff training to support pupils with SEND Regular training for both Teachers and Teaching Assistants from specialist teachers linked to Autism, sensory and physical impairments, speech and language difficulties, Downs syndrome etc as appropriate, SENDCo and TA meetings with a variety of outside agencies, Specialist TAs secured through experience and training in specific areas, e.g speech and language, Autism, Support from Local Authority (LA) specialists, Regular whole school SEND briefings to allow for training with Special Educational Needs and Disabilities and SEND related information sharing.
 Evaluating the effectiveness of the provision made for children with SEND SENDCo and line manager have regular meetings, reviewing data and interventions, Regular department meetings, TA observations by SENDCo, SLT Learning Walks across the school.
-How pupils with SEND are engaged in activities with those without SEND Quality first teaching, Differentiated work and resources allow pupils to be involved in whole class activities, Subjects other than maths and science are taught in mixed ability classes and, in year, in tutor group classes, providing inclusive classroom settings, Use of specialist equipment and resources to allow full integration, Appropriate seating plans.
+How pupils with SEND are engaged in activities with those without SEND Quality first teaching, Differentiated work and resources allow students to be involved in whole class activities, Subjects other than maths and science are taught in mixed ability classes and, in year, in tutor group classes, providing inclusive classroom settings, Use of specialist equipment and resources to allow full integration, Appropriate seating plans.

-Support for improving social and emotional development Key worker scheme (regular mentoring with an assigned TA/teacher), PSHE curriculum integrated into registration times and citizenship lessons, Break and Lunch club to aid conversational skills and emotional support, Extra-curricular activities, Time out pass if needed, allowing students time to calm down in a quiet environment with adult support available, when necessary.
+Support for improving Key worker scheme (regular mentoring with an social and emotional assigned TA/teacher), PSHE curriculum integrated into tutor time and development citizenship lessons, Break and Lunch club to aid conversational skills and emotional support.
+Extra-curricular activities, Time out pass if needed, allowing students time to calm down in a quiet environment with adult support available, when necessary.
 BASE to provide mentoring and support for students that struggle with their behaviour in the classroom.
-How the school involves outside agencies Referral forms/EHA (Early Help Assessment) forms (A referral form designed to outline difficulties that a central board at the local authority can advise on appropriate interventions), Education Psychology involvement if necessary, Links to local Special Schools and Alternative Curriculum Provision for students at risk of exclusion or for those whom standard educational provision may not suit, Advice sought through correspondence with specialist teachers, Meetings with Local Authority specialists who can advise on ways to support young people with a variety of learning, sensory and physical needs, Pupil 1-1 work with outside agencies when the need arises Teacher/TA training,
+How the school involves Referral forms/EHA (Early Help Assessment) forms (A referral form designed to outline difficulties that a outside agencies central board at the local authority can advise on appropriate interventions), Education Psychology involvement if necessary, Links to local Special Schools and Alternative Curriculum Provision for students at risk of exclusion or for those whom standard educational provision may not suit.
+Advice sought through correspondence with specialist teachers, Meetings with Local Authority specialists who can advise on ways to support young people with a variety of learning, sensory and physical needs, Pupil 1-1 work with outside agencies when the need arises Teacher/TA training, A graduated pathway is followed before referral to the Portal for ASD and ADHD